aiyakuaile/easy_tv_live/README-en.md

 # EasyTV
 EasyTV is a lightweight IPTV player that supports all platforms and Android TV large screens.
 It is simple and easy to use.
 Welcome to download and experience!

+#### TV Sources
+> The built-in channel sources of this application come from the [IPTV-API](https://github.
+> com/Guovin/iptv-api) project.
+Thanks for their open-source contribution and sharing.
+>Meanwhile, the built-in sources will be automatically fetched from [IPTV-API](https://github.
+> com/Guovin/iptv-api) at 7 AM and 7 PM every day.
+>Due to the poor quality of IPv4 sources, only IPv6 sources will be synchronized.
+Please ensure
+> your network supports IPv6 before using the built-in sources.
+>[IPv6 test address](https://v6t.ipip.net/).
+If IPv6 is not supported, please contact your
+> network provider for assistance.

 #### Features
 - [x] IPTV player that supports all platforms
 - [x] Ability to add live source links independently